isitsamgallon/Ashen-Campaign/content/PCs/Chenris Tallfellow.md

 Chenris, rattled, fled the scene—a rare moment of vulnerability for one so often in control of his emotions.
 His later attempts to make sense of the encounter were marked by uncharacteristic panic, and when **Korrigan** used magic to delve into Chenris’ mind, the revelation that their thoughts had been probed at some unknown point left the entire group shaken.

 **[[Caalona]]’s Illusory Deception**
 Upon their arrival, [[the party]] was greeted by **[[Caalona]]**, a city notorious to the mages at [[Strixhaven]] for morphing itself to suit the current deepest yearnings of its visitors.
-The malleability of the environment—an obvious illusory enchantment—allowed each member to perceive a vision tailored to their specific desires. **[[Aidan Knight]]** envisioned a city of comfort, with hot springs and massage parlors to ease his newly discovered magical abilities. **[[Kal Korrigan]]**, drained of arcane energy, sought mana restoration, while **Mordecai Reverence** saw a playground designed for thrill-seeking.
+The malleability of the environment—an obvious illusory enchantment—allowed each member to perceive a vision tailored to their specific desires. **[[Aidan Knight]]** envisioned a city of comfort, with hot springs and massage parlors to ease his newly discovered magical abilities. **[[Korrigan]]**, drained of arcane energy, sought mana restoration, while **Mordecai Reverence** saw a playground designed for thrill-seeking.

 Chenris, however, was drawn to something more sinister.
 His recent fixation on the regenerative powers of the **[[Elven Cannibals]]** led him to envision a “Magical Cannibal School,” where robed scholars eagerly handed him forbidden knowledge.
 Though alarming, this vision showcased Chenris’ obsessive need for knowledge—a trait that remains both his greatest asset and deepest flaw.